stevenwcliu/forage-lyft/README.md

 # Task 1: Software Architecture
-Come up with a clean design for a messy component
+Come up with a clean design for a messy component.
 The component is responsible for determining whether cars in Lyft’s new rental fleet should be serviced when they are returned.

 Requirement:
 - Should allow easy extensibility going forward